-Your credit score can be the key to being approved for a range of products such as loans, mortgages and credit cards.
+Your credit score is the key to being approved for a range of products.
+These include; loans, mortgages, overdrafts and credit cards.
 The higher the score you have, the better chance of being accepted and getting favourable borrowing rates.

-That’s why it’s essential to keep an eye on your score and take steps to boost it if you feel it is getting too low.
+That’s why it’s essential to keep an eye on your score.
+Taking steps to boost it if you feel it is getting too low.
 There can be many reasons for a dwindling credit score, and many of them can be easily fixed, and you can soon see that number surge again.

 It’s worth pointing out that your credit report and credit score are not the same things.
 However, your score will be broadly reflective of your credit report.
 That’s why it is always worth checking your report regularly.

 Your credit report will be able to flag up any potential problems which might adversely affect your credit score.
 Your report won’t give you your score, but many credit report agencies now operate a traffic light system.
-Many different aspects go towards your credit report, such as how you are coping with your current level of borrowing, what percentage of your overall credit entitlement you are using and the number of different credit products you have or have had.
+Many different aspects go towards your credit report, such as how you are coping with your current level of borrowing.
+Also, what percentage of your overall available credit you are using and the number of different credit products you have.

-How you are dealing with all these aspects will be ranked green, amber or red, with green meaning you are on top of everything, amber meaning one area might need some attention and red meaning you need to take immediate action.
+How you are dealing with all these aspects will be ranked green, amber or red.
+Green meaning you are on top of everything, amber meaning one area might need some attention.
+Finally red, meaning you need to take immediate action.

-By checking your credit report regularly, you will take the necessary steps to address any red light issues, which can help boost your score.
+By checking your credit report regularly, you will take steps to address any red light issues, helping boost your score.

 2. Pay Off Existing Debt Can Help to Boost Your Score